Mandate and Services Delivered

 The way in which financial eligibility for child care fee subsidy is determined in the Province of Ontario, including here in Timiskaming has changed.
 Financial eligibility, which was based on a Needs Test, has moved to Income Testing.

 First time families may apply for fee assistance eligibility by making an appointment with the Child Care Eligibility Worker.
 Some examples of families who may qualify for fee assistance may include the following:

 - parents with current employment

 - parents with children who have special needs,

 - parents with medical restrictions from working and caring for children and other exceptional circumstances.

 Wage Subsidy, Improvement & Enhancements

-The wage subsidies, improvements and enhancements are available through a variety of funding methods such as Day Nurseries Act, Early Learning & Child Care (ELCC) and the Best Start Initiative.
+The wage subsidies, improvements and enhancements are available through a variety of funding methods such as Child Care and Early Years Act.

 The wage subsidy allocations assist the licensed child care sector to maintain affordable services for families as well as to support and strive for quality programs that support "our future, our children" in their early learning experiences and their development during their most critical period of life.